rmsk2/moreorless/readme.md

 In essence the basic navigation commands work in the same way as in the UNIX `less` utlility.
 `Moreorless` uses a single line feed (LF) or carriage return (CR) character as a line delimiter.
 The default is LF but this can be changed at program start to CR.
-When printing a line carriage return characters are always ignored.
+If the alternate line ending character is encountered in text it is replaced by a diamond shaped character.

 The software auto detects the presence of a RAM expansion cartridge and uses the extra RAM if it is determined that such a cartridge is in fact present.